Amarkumar9691/Pratical-Task/README.md

 </p>

-<p>step 4 :  Now Register users and if you have referral code then you can use and use this appliaction </p>.
+<p>step 4 :  Now Register users and if you have referral code then you can use and use this appliaction. </p>

 <h4>Thank you if you need any help me then mail me given email with problem statement.</h4>